nokyotsu/parrots/en/5_human.md

 like.

 And maybe we can't.
 Maybe we should be looking after it just a little bit better.
-Not for the world's sake---we talk rather grandly about ``saving the world.''
+Not for the world's sake---we talk rather grandly about "saving the world."
 We don't have to save the world--the world's fine!
 The world has been through five periods of mass extinction.
 Sixty-five million years ago when, as it seems, a comet hit the Earth at the same time that there were vast volcanic eruptions in India, which saw off the dinosaurs, and something like 90% of the